The Silent Brotherhood (book): Adaptions

 The book was a source for a 1992 play about the Order, God's Country.
-The film rights were sold in 1993 to an independent filmmaker.
+The film rights to The Silent Brotherhood were sold in 1993 to an independent filmmaker.
 However, the project failed to find funding.
 They sold the film rights again in the 1990s; this project also failed to be funded.
 In late 2017, for a third time, Flynn was contacted about the film rights by a movie producer.
 Gerhardt's widow and Flynn later agreed to a contract that would allow them to assemble a movie deal; after several years of renewals the film adaption secured funding in December 2022.

 This became the 2024 film The Order, starring Nicholas Hoult as Mathews and Jude Law as a fictional FBI agent.
 Law also produced the film.
 It was released in theaters in the United States on December 6, 2024.
 With the film's release in 2024, the book was republished in a new edition as The Order: Inside America's Racist Underground.
 This edition is 419 pages and was published by Simon & Schuster.
 After the film's world premiere at the 81st Venice International Film Festival, Flynn buried a portion of Gerhardt's ashes outside the festival's grounds, as requested by his widow.